Descanonge/tomate/doc/source/general.rst

 other as possible.
 What can be tweaked or expanded, and how to do it is explained (in part) in :ref:`Expanding the package`.

+Important details on how the data is accessed in arrays are available in :ref:`Keys: Accessing data`.

 Information on the files scanning process is put in :ref:`Scanning`.